pennomi/comics/README.md

 - Create the database `python3 manage.py migrate`
 - Add a superuser `python3 manage.py createsuperuser`.
 Follow the prompts.
 - Collect static files `python3 manage.py collectstatic`
-- The site will now be running on `http://localhost`
+- The site will now be running on `http://localhost`.
+(Note that this is running on port 80 unlike many development servers.)
 - Add Data into the [Django Admin](http://localhost/admin/).
 Set up at least one Comic and then give it at least one Page.
 - Open [the Site](http://localhost) in a Web Browser.